Sam2much96/Dystopia-App-Manga/README.md

+📌 Functions:
+1️⃣ Auto generates static manga pages in html for each entry in the manga database.
+2️⃣ Set up a Netlify function (render.js) to dynamically serve HTML.

-Here’s a step-by-step action plan to improve your Dystopia App Manga site for AdSense, SEO, and fast rendering on Netlify:
+Recent Updates that improve your Dystopia App Manga site for AdSense, SEO, and fast rendering on Netlify:
 ✅ Step 1: Enable Static & Dynamic Rendering

 🔹 Pre-render important manga pages as static HTML (faster for crawlers).